dbarthel-ol/openwsn-fw-orange/working-in-linux/howto.md

 node/openwsn-fw-orange$ #\!/#git push#/!\##
 ```

-Add relevant files to the commit (merged files, new files, etc.) and commit to your fork :
+Add relevant files to the commit (merged files, new files, etc.) and commit to the forge :
 ```
 node/openwsn-fw-orange$ cd ..
 node$ git status